DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/get-an-international-relocation-payment.md

 If your eligibility checks are successful, you will get the first instalment of £5,000.

-### Second instalment of IRP
+### Second instalment of the IRP

 At the start of your second year of employment as a teacher, apply for the second instalment of the IRP.

 To get the second instalment of the IRP, you will need to have:

 * made a successful claim for the first instalment